lkon/ancular-calendar/README.md

 Clone the ancular-calendar repository

-### Running the app during development

-* install node.js and run `scripts/web-server.js`
+* install node.js and run `node scripts/web-server.js`

-Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
+Then navigate your browser to `http://localhost:8000//public/index.html#!/` to see the app running in your browser.

 ## Contact